 Phoenix HS has many clubs and activities for students to join.
 What follows is a list of our clubs; meeting day, time and advisor are subject to change, and it would be advisable for interested students to contact the advisor.
-Some such clubs persist year-after-year, while others come and go as reflecting student interest.
+Some such clubs persist year after year, while others come and go, reflecting student interest.
 There is also a mechanism through which new clubs can be created, and you may find it in the school handbook.

 Club Sports Programs